 by Cesar Vigil-Ruiz

 That’s all for this week!
-Please be in prayer for Salt and Light, as they will be at their retreat this weekend, as well as the youth, who are meeting at church tonight.
+Please be in prayer for the youth and collegians, as they will be finishing with their respective ministry Bible study tonight.
 See you all on Sunday!

 Soli Deo Gloria